blazewebart/codeigniter4-hmvc/README.md

     ];
 ```

-and that is all, add in module folder your code '/codeigniter4-hmvc/modules/'
+that is all, add in module folder '/codeigniter4-hmvc/modules/' your new modules

+Thanks a lot, Konstantin)